Danel: Danel and the Book of Ezekiel

-Three verses in the Book of Ezekiel (Ezekiel 14:14 and 20 and 28:3) refer to דנאל dnʾl which, according to the Masoretic Text, should be read as "Daniel".
+According to the Masoretic Text, three verses in the Book of Ezekiel (Ezekiel 14:14 and 20 and 28:3) refer to דנאל dnʾl which, according to the niqqud, should be read as "Daniel".
 This notwithstanding, parallels and contrasts with Danel (without an i) of Ezekiel, placed between Noah and Job and invoked as the very example of righteous judgement, first pointed out by René Dussaud in 1931, have led readers commonly to accept or occasionally to reject a degree of identification with Ugaritic Danel of the Tale of Aqhat, amounting virtually to the same figure.